OVERBERG RENOSTERVELD TRUST

 Protecting Black Harriers: Threats and solutions

-Since six Black Harriers were tagged with satellite trackers in 2020, there have been a number of eye-opening discoveries regarding this Endangered species.
-Chief among these is just how reliant Black Harriers are on Renosterveld, but also how many threats they face every time they take to the skies.
+A total of 15 Black Harriers have been tagged with GPS trackers since 2020, which have led to a number of eye-opening discoveries regarding this Endangered species.
+Chief among these is just how reliant Black Harriers are on renosterveld, but also how many threats they face every time they take to the skies.

-The Overberg Renosterveld Conservation Trust has partnered with harrier guru Dr Rob Simmons of the University of Cape Town, as well as with BirdLife South Africa and the Endangered Wildlife Trust to better understand Black Harriers, how they move and forage, and the greatest threats facing them.
+The Overberg Renosterveld Trust has partnered with harrier guru Dr Rob Simmons of the University of Cape Town, Dr Megan Murgatroyd of Hawkwatch International, Prof Arjun Amar at the FitzPatrick Institute of African Ornithology, UCT, as well as with BirdLife South Africa and the Endangered Wildlife Trust to better understand Black Harriers, how they move and forage, and the greatest threats facing them.

 We first tagged two Black Harrier males in 2020.
-These males were all breeding on a Renosterveld site situated close to the Excelsior Wind Farm, near the town of Swellendam.
-This is likely one of the largest breeding colonies of Black Harrier on the Planet.
-A year later, four more Black Harrier males were fitted with satellite trackers.
+These males were all breeding on a renosterveld site situated close to the Excelsior Wind Farm, near the town of Swellendam.
+This is likely one of the largest breeding colonies of Black Harrier on the planet.
+Over the next two to three years, 13 more Black Harrier males were fitted with satellite trackers.

 How is it possible that Black Harriers are facing extinction?